 What Are the Responsibilities of a Property Manager?

-Some landlords may not have the time to tend to their tenants or may live far from the property.
-They could also just be starting out and lacking the necessary experience.
+Some landlords may not have the time to tend to their residents or may live far from the location of the rental property.
+The landlord could just be starting out and lacking the necessary experience.

 That’s where we come in.
 Property managers know how to handle the myriad of responsibilities that rental properties require.

-If you’re wondering if you would need our help, know that it all depends on your personal needs.
+If you’re a property owner wondering if you would need our help, know that it all depends on your personal needs.

-Some of the services property managers offer include rent collection, repairs and maintenance, tenant screening, and property advertising.
+Some of the services property managers offer for owners include payment collection, maintenance, tenant screening, and property advertising.

 Let us take a look at six responsibilities that Income Realty Corporation can help you with.